 for a grant?

 The Reser Family Foundation has two responsive grant deadlines each year, February 1st and August 1st.
 These deadlines are for the Fast Track and Mid-Size programs.
-If you’ve reviewed our four Cornerstone giving areas and believe your organization might be a good fit for one of them, here’s what you need to know:
+If you’ve reviewed our four Cornerstone giving areas and believe your organization might be a good fit for one of them, here’s what you need to know to get started:

 The Mid-Size Grant Program serves requests from $12,500 to $50,000.
-It’s a two-stage grant process that begins with eligible organizations (whose operating budgets are $500,000 and over.) submitting a letter of intent (LOI) form online.
+It’s a two-stage grant process that begins with eligible organizations (whose operating budgets are $500,000 and over, or Capital Campaigns) submitting a letter of intent (LOI) form online.
 After a review, selected organizations are invited to provide a full grant proposal, and Foundation representatives may schedule a site visit.

 The Reser Family Foundation has two responsive grant cycles each year for the Fast-Track Grant Program and the Mid-Size Grant Program.

 Grant requests are due by February 1st and checks are distributed by June.

 Grant requests are due by August 1st and checks are distributed by December.

 We will consider only one grant request from the same organization in a twelve-month period.
-You need only be a good fit for one of our Cornerstones to re-apply.
+You need only be an excellent fit for one of our Cornerstones to re-apply.
 If funding has been approved multiple years in a row, we may ask that you wait to apply until the future.